-The operative procedure performed on the heart takes place through extensive surgical exposure and involves a high degree of technology and expertise on the part of highly trained surgeons, anaesthetists, perfusion specialists and nursing and ancillary staff.
-The entire process is extremely complex but has a very low mortality and complication rate because it is performed frequently and therefore all members of the team are highly skilled and practised in every aspect of the procedure.
-Despite this complications may occur.
+The operative procedure performed on the heart takes place through extensive surgical exposure and involves a high degree of technology and expertise on the part of highly trained surgeons, anaesthetists, perfusion specialists, nursing and ancillary staff.
+The entire process is extremely complex but is performed at a very low mortality and complication rate because it is performed frequently and therefore all members of the team are highly skilled and practised in every aspect of the performance of the procedure.
+Despite this there are some complications which may occur.